3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 ???

 - If you've heard of fTPM you might be wondering how does it differ
-    - Without going into much detail fTPM can be thought as a software implementation of a TPM module
+  + Without going into much detail fTPM can be thought as a software implementation of a TPM module
-    - Normally it's implemented only in the firmware so the OS calls TPM and firmware is responsive for handling requests and security
+  + Normally it's implemented only in the firmware so the OS calls TPM and firmware is responsive for handling requests and security
-    - Can be implemented in TEE thus offering better security and extended functionality
+  + Can be implemented in TEE thus offering better security and extended functionality
 ---

 # Secure Storage vs fTPM - Shameless Plug

 .center[

-### For those interested more about fTPM's:
+### For those interested more about fTPM's

 [<img src="/img/FOSDEM_ftpm_ta_tee_blured.png" height="350px">
 ](https://fosdem.org/2024/schedule/event/fosdem-2024-3097-securing-embedded-systems-with-ftpm-implemented-as-trusted-application-in-tee/)